 Magnesium which is also something many of us are deficient in.
 Apparently calcium interferes with absorption of magnesium so a separate supplement may be a good idea for a while until deficiency is dealt with.
 Lots of foods have magnesium although as with so much these days it depends on the soil they’re grown in.

 I am taking a bone strengthening supplement from our local organic foods store, also Vitamin K2 supplement.
-I also take cod liver oil for the A and D content.
-I don’t think I’ll have much luck with a reliable source of genuine free range eggs until spring, but at least I know what to look for then.
+I also take cod liver oil for the A and D content. (editing belatedly in 2022: I haven't taken cod liver oil for a long time as I discovered I tend to run a high D level - an effect of (asymptomatic) sarcoidosis.
+Also it isn't necessary to add Vitamin A supplements if your diet contains good sources of A - by far the healthiest way to get Vitamin A.) I don’t think I’ll have much luck with a reliable source of genuine free range eggs until spring, but at least I know what to look for then.
 (Yes, I do eat prunes for the boron, but I don't believe the hype that they "cure" osteoporosis!)
 The reading I have done includes websites and books.
 As I indicated above, always read with a critical eye and take the best ideas from everywhere.
 I don’t think anyone has all the answers, and also we are each different, will have varying risk factors and so forth.
 But I hope my experience gives you some ideas, and also some ammunition as you withstand the medical profession’s strangely strong idea that we must take their dangerous medicines!

 Kate Rheaume-Bleue, Vitamin K2 and the Calcium Paradox